 “One of the strongest and most original talents to emerge from Miami” (Miami Herald), Rosie Herrera is a Cuban-American choreographer known for her whimsical and poignant dance theater works.
-In Make Believe, Herrera turns her attention toward religion to explore how early encounters of spiritual belief systems inform how we experience romantic love later.
-Through vignettes inflected with characteristic humor and sadness, Make Believe deconstructs what it means to believe in magic, and what it means to be in love.
+In Carne Viva, Herrera turns her attention toward religion to explore how early encounters of spiritual belief systems inform how we experience romantic love later.
+Through vignettes inflected with characteristic humor and sadness, Carne Viva deconstructs what it means to believe in magic, and what it means to be in love.

 Hailing from Philadelphia, Rennie Harris is “the most respected—and, to my knowledge, the most brilliant—hip hop choreographer in America” (The New Yorker).
 His award-winning company, Rennie Harris Puremovement, brings its powerful, athletic, and deftly constructed dances to The Joyce.
 In Nuttin’ But a Word, a suite of short works created by Harris, a cast of masterful performers versed in a myriad of street dance forms push locking, house, hip hop, and b-boying to the brink, challenging the notion that the preservation of hip hop and its evolution are mutually exclusive.